Cooperative Hazardous Materials Enforcement Development (COHMED)

 Hazardous materials present unique challenges to enforcement personnel and emergency responders.
 Effective preparedness and mitigation are fundamental to the reduction of exposure to the population and response forces.
 COHMED provides the advanced hazardous materials training that regulatory and enforcement officers need.
 This training goes significantly beyond basic hazardous materials training officers receive for certification purposes.
 Many jurisdictions send their hazardous materials specialists and/or instructors to receive COHMED training.
 It is also a great opportunity to meet industry partners, network, build better working relationships and provide input into future changes and regulations.

-The next COHMED Conference will take place January 26-30, 2015 in Long Beach, California.
+The next COHMED Conference will take place January 25-29, 2016 in San Antonio, Texas.

 The COHMED Conference: